tommy-fox/magnatagatune/README.md

 After that, we first tried adding the third set of batch-normalization + dropout + fully connected layers, and training the model only for 5 epochs.
 Comparing with the first 5 epochs of previous models, the result hasn’t improved much.
 Loss even converged slightly slower than

-training with 2 sets of regularization layers, however test accuracy was able to be kept above 0.9819. <br><br>
+training with 2 sets of regularization layers, however test accuracy was able to be kept above 0.9819. <br>

 Then we tried using the ​autopool​ layer to replace the last global averaging pooling layer in VGGish.